ST10303017/ST10303017_PROG7311_POE/README.md

-# Agri-Energy Connect - PoE Part 2 Prototype
+# Agri-Energy Connect - Part 2 Prototype

 ## Project Overview
 This ASP.NET Core 8 MVC application is a prototype for the Agri-Energy Connect platform, fulfilling Part 2 of the Programming 7311 Portfolio of Evidence.
 It features a user management system with distinct "Farmer" and "Employee" roles, product management for farmers, and administrative functions for employees, all secured with ASP.NET Core Identity.